-Prerequisites: PTA 101, PTA 205, PTA 206, and PTA 207 with a grade of "C-" or higher and PTA 210 with a grade of "Pass"
+Prerequisites: PTA 101, PTA 205, PTA 206, and PTA 218 with a grade of "76%" or higher

 Co requisites: PTA 201, 215, and 220

 This course is an introduction to neuroanatomy and neurophysiology in relationship to neurological pathologies of the brain and spinal cord commonly treated by physical therapy.
 Through this course the student is also introduced to neurological development: normal vs. abnormal - birth through adult; disease processes and outcomes; and neurophysiological routines used for treatment.
 Principles and treatment of specific disabilities are also presented.